Sourabhtripathi1/Real-time-auction-system/README.md

 ### 4. Seed the Database

-Populates MongoDB with 3 test users and sample auctions:
+Populates MongoDB with test users and 15 sample auctions (10 active + 1 of each other status).
+Uploads 3 sample product images to your Cloudinary account automatically.

 ```bash
 npm run seed